bbeizer/Razzle-Dazzle/README.md

    • vscode

-   • to get the game to work, run the game with the play button on main.py
+   • to get the game to work, run the game with the play button on main.py in a text editor

 # Initial Setup